Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Introduction

 On the other hand, black hole (BH) is one of the most interesting predictions of GR.
 In 2015, gravitational waves from binary BH mergers were directly detected by LIGO and Virgo collaborations~\cite{Abbott2016}, which is a crucial proof of the existence of BHs.
 Furthermore, the first image of the BH was observed in 2019 by the Event Horizon Telescope collaboration~\cite{Akiyama2019L1,Akiyama2019L4}.
 For Rastall gravity model, some exact solutions have been discovered.
 For example, Heydarzade \textit{et al.} found a static charged BH solution~\cite{Heydarzade2017}.
+Kumar \textit{et al.} obtained the rotating BH solution~\cite{Kumar:2018Kerr,Kumar:2017Kerrshadow}.
 Moradpour \textit{et al.} obtained the traversable asymptotically flat wormholes~\cite{Moradpour2017}.
-Furthermore, the BH surrounded by different matter were proposed in Rastall gravity.
+Furthermore, the BHs surrounded by different matter were proposed in Rastall gravity.
 Heydarzade and Darabi obtained a class of solutions of Kiselev-like BHs surrounded by perfect fluid~\cite{Heydarzade2017:BHs}, where Kiselev's original work can be found in~\cite{Kiselev2003}.
 Xu \textit{et al.} found the solution of Kerr-Newman-AdS BH surrounded by perfect fluid matter~\cite{Xu2018}.
-Very recently, Cai and Miao found an exact solution of Schwarzschild BH surrounded by a cloud of strings and investigated its Quasinormal mode and spectroscopy~\cite{Cai2019}.
-Acctually, rotating BH solutions are more general and can provide more applications in astrophysics and cosmology.
-Thus in this paper, we try to give an exact solution of Kerr BH surrounded by a cloud of strings through Newman-Janis algorithm.